asllop/RunPack/TUTORIAL.md

 In this case we are using words as keys instead of strings.
 The key `+` contains a block.
 When executed using "`.`" it gets the object reference from the stack, obtains the values of `val_a` and `val_b`, and add them.

 ## 8. Advanced Topics

+If you are reading this (and didn't cheat skipping chapters), it means you already know all the aspects of RunPack programming.
+Now it's time to understand the internals of the interpreter and how to interact with Rust to extend the language.

 ### The Cell